jay4170/jay4170/README.md

 </div>

-### <div align="center">I'm Jay, Full Stack developer</div>
+### <div align="center">Hi, I'm Jay, a Full Stack developer.</div>

-- 🌱 Self-Taught developer specialising in web development
+- 🌱 I'm a self-taught developer with a focus on web development.

-- ⚡ Junior developer working daily with JavaScript, Angular, PHP, NodeJS and MySQL
+- ⚡ Currently, I work as a Junior developer and have hands-on experience with JavaScript, Angular, PHP, NodeJS, and MySQL.

+- 💼 I also work as a freelance developer, taking on various projects and collaborating with clients to deliver high-quality solutions.

-- 🏫 Part-time studying Computer Science at the University of Hertfordshire.
+- 🏫 I'm currently pursuing a part-time Computer Science degree at the University of Hertfordshire.

-- 🚙 Just finished travelling the world with my family! <a href="https://www.instagram.com/around.the.world.family/"  target="_blank"> Instagram </a>
+- 🚙 Recently, I had an incredible adventure traveling the world with my family!
+You can check out our journey on <a href="https://www.instagram.com/around.the.world.family/"  target="_blank"> Instagram </a>

+Let's code and create amazing things together!

 <br/>